This is the minimum basic mead equipment necessary to brew your own homemade honey-wine. Below you'll find a list of exactly what you will need.

 Five litre demijohns are the standard when purchasing basic mead equipment.

-Sediment will slowly settle at the bottom as the mead clears; you'll need another demijohn into which you will rack the clear liquid.
+Sediment will slowly settle at the bottom as the mead clears; you'll need another demijohn into which you will rack the liquid.

 Those above are two of my favourite melomels, by the way; from cherry-guavas and peppadews.